Vector Field-Guided Learning Predictive Control for Motion Planning of Mobile Robots with Uncertain Dynamics: Simulation and Experimental Results

 \subsection{Collision-Avoidance Simulation in High-Fidelity CarSim}

 Tracking a desired path while avoiding static and moving obstacles is a fundamental task.
-To demonstrate the superiority of VF-LPC, we compare it with MPC-CBF\cite{zeng2021safety} and LMPCC\cite{brito2019model} under different metrics in MATLAB.
+To demonstrate the superiority of VF-LPC, we compare it with MPC-CBF\cite{zeng2021safety}, LMPCC\cite{brito2019model}, RHRL-KDP\cite{9756946}, and CFS\cite{liu2018convex} under different metrics.